burn/readme/README.md

 generated from in-line comments around the code?
 - And if I use
-just a few simple naming conventions, why can't they add type hints to my favorite untyped languages (lua, lisp, etc).
+just a few simple naming conventions, why can't they add type hints to my favorite untyped languages (lua, lisp, etc)?

 ## Conventions